Discrete Quantum Gaussians and Central Limit Theorem: Conclusion and open problems

 In this work, we introduce a framework of convolution to study stabilizer states and channels in DV quantum systems.
 We have collected some of these results without proof in a companion paper~\cite{BGJ23a}, and also mentioned several open problems in the last section of our companion work \cite{BGJ23a}.
 In addition, one might consider the following:

 (1) We have proved the extremality of the mean state for every quantum R\'enyi entropy.
-We thank Eric Carlen for asking: is this related to the extremality of Weyl centropy in the CV case~\cite{LiebCMP1973,Lieb14}?
+We thank Eric Carlen for asking: is this related to the extremality of Wehrl entropy in the CV case~\cite{LiebCMP1973,Lieb14}?

-(2) We prove the extremality of mean channel for local dimension being prime $\geq 7$.
+(2) We prove the extremality of the mean channel for local dimension being prime $\geq 7$.
 Does it hold for other prime dimensions?

 (3) Here we consider the entropy inequality on convolution of channels by using the channel entropy defined in \cite{Gour21}, which depends on the optimization of some joint states on system and ancilla system.
 Besides Clifford unitaries, what are other quantum channels such that the equality in Theorem \ref{thm:entropy_power_chn} holds?
 Can one have entropy inequalities for convolution with a different definition of channel entropy or convolution?